11 Reasons for Feeling Trapped in a Relationship & Ways to Deal

 When you and your partner don’t talk openly and honestly, misunderstandings can arise.
 You might keep your feelings hidden, fearing their reaction, which can lead to frustration and distance.

-Imagine feeling like you’re in a maze where you can’t find the right path because there’s no clear direction.
+Imagine feeling like you’re in a maze, unable to find the right path because there’s no clear direction.
 Over time, this can make you feel disconnected and trapped, as if your emotions are bottled up.

 7. Control and jealousy